 Many cultures have both explicit and unstated rules that specify who is an appropriate mate.
 Consequently, mate selection is not completely left to the individual.
 Rules of endogamy indicate the groups we should marry within and those we should not marry in (Witt, 2009).
 For example, many cultures specify that people marry within their own race, social class, age group, or religion.
 Endogamy reinforces the cohesiveness of the group.
-Additionally, these rules encourage homogamy or marriage between people who share social characteristics.
-The majority of marriages in the U. S. are homogamous with respect to race, social class, age and to a lesser extent, religion.
+Additionally, these rules encourage homogamy or marriage between people who share social class, age and to a lesser extent, religion.
 Homogamy is also seen in couples with similar personalities and interests.